lswong23/CodeFirstGirls-Group-SQL-Project-Instagram-Metrics/README.md

 	6. [Triggers](#triggers)

 ## Database Schema
-The database schema consists of 8 tables representing different entities in an Instagram-like application, such as users, posts, comments, likes, and followers.
-The schema design ensures proper relationships between the tables using primary and foreign keys.
+The database schema consists of 8 tables representing different entities in an Instagram-like application, such as users, posts, comments, likes, and shares etc. The schema design ensures proper relationships between the tables using primary and foreign keys.
 See [Database Schema](./cfg_gp44_dbstructure.png/).

 ## SQL Scripts
 The SQL scripts include code for creating the database schema, tables, and constraints.
 For more details, refer to the [SQL scripts](./sql_scripts/) directory.